gjjaswanth/SnakeGame-using-FPGA/README.md

 ---

 ## 🏁 Conclusion
-This project demonstrates how FPGA can be used to design a **complete real-time system**.
+This project shows how an FPGA can be used to build a complete real-time game using only hardware logic.

-Instead of writing software, we designed:
+Instead of writing software code for a CPU, the design uses:
-- Data flow
+- parallel modules
-- Signal timing
+- timing circuits
-- Parallel execution
+- display logic

-This highlights the power of FPGA in hardware-based applications.

----
+- input control logic